Python-Test-Engineer/earl2025/code_responses/code_response_003.md

-# Analysis and Cleaning of Medical Appointment Data
+# Data Cleaning Analysis for Patient Appointment Data

-After examining the CSV content, I've identified several cleaning tasks that need to be performed.
-Here's the analysis and code to clean the data:
+After examining the CSV content, here are the actions needed to clean the data and the corresponding Python code:

-## Cleaning Tasks Needed:
+## Cleaning Actions Needed:

-1. Handle datetime columns (convert from string to datetime)
-2. Check and handle missing values
+1. Check for missing values
+2. Convert date columns to datetime format
-3. Fix the column name 'Handcap' (likely should be 'Handicap')
+3. Fix the column name 'Handcap' to 'Handicap'
-4. Rename 'No-show' to remove the hyphen for easier use
-5. Standardize categorical variables
-6. Convert binary fields to appropriate data types
+4. Convert binary columns to proper boolean type
+5. Rename 'No-show' to something more code-friendly (like 'no_show')
+6. Ensure Age values are reasonable (no negative values)
-7. Check for outliers in Age
+7. Check for duplicate appointments
-8. Ensure PatientId and AppointmentID are properly formatted

 ## Python Code for Data Cleaning: